PyMoDAQ/pymodaq_plugins_piezoconcept/README.rst

 +++++++++

 * **PiezoConcept** : piezoconcept stages (tested on BIO2.100) using the usual serial commands
-* **PiezoConceptPI** Special firmware to emulate functions form the GCS2 library from Physik Instrumente
+* **PiezoConceptPI**: Special firmware to emulate functions form the GCS2 library from Physik Instrumente